raysuliteanu/examples/okta-oidc-demo/README.md

 ## Using
 Open a browser and navigate to `localhost:8080`.
 You should be redirected to the Okta login page to authenticate.
-If authentication is successful, you should be redirected to a page with 'Hello, <your user name>'.
+If authentication is successful, you should be redirected to a page with `Hello, <your user name>`.
 Now navigate to `localhost:8080/api` and you should see a result displayed indicating you've successfully accessed the protected resource on the resource server.